informatter/nilan/README.md

         | "(", expression, ")" ;

 ```

-> 💡 Currently, the grammar and parser support only basic constructs such as logical, arithmetic, unary operations, literals, and parenthesized expressions.

 This grammar is not left-recursive because none of the non-terminals start their production with themselves on the left side.
 Each rule begins with a different non-terminal or terminal before any recursion happens.
 For example, `equality` starts with `comparison`,`comparison` starts with `term`, etc...